aviansie-ben/dyn-dyn/README.md

 assert!(dyn_dyn_cast!(move BaseTrait => ExposedTrait, Box::new(s)).is_ok());
 ```

-## Using `dyn-dyn` with auto traits

-Unlike many other downcasting libraries, `dyn-dyn` allows downcasting operations to preserve extra marker traits on the trait object.
-For instance, it is possible to perform a downcast using `dyn_dyn_cast!(BaseTrait + Send => ExposedTrait + Send, ...)` to preserve an extra `Send` bound.
-Additionally, these marker traits can also be derived from supertraits of the base trait: so if `BaseTrait: Send`, then it is also possible to do `dyn_dyn_cast!(BaseTrait => ExposedTrait + Send, ...)`.

-This works for any auto traits, including those declared by other crates using the unstable `auto_traits` feature.

 ## Limitations

 Currently, `dyn-dyn` only works in nightly versions of Rust due to its use of the unstable `generic_associated_types`, `ptr_metadata`, and `unsize` features, as well as due to its use of several standard library features in `const` contexts.